-Staff of the school conduct research in a variety of physical activity related sub-disciplines, addressing a variety of research questions.
-Some of these relate to fatigue.
-For example, Professor Marino is doing research into thermo-regulation to explain the role of heat production in fatigue onset.
-Likewise, other staff members (Dr Dionigi, Dr Cannon) study forms of exercise prescription that lead to improved musculoskeletal capacity amongst older people.
+Staff of the School conduct research in a variety of physical activity related sub-disciplines, addressing a variety of research questions.
+However, all members undertake research which relates to fatigue.
+For example, there are staff who research thermo-regulation during exercise but, in so doing, this research helps to explain the role of heat production in fatigue onset.
+Likewise, other staff study forms of exercise prescription that lead to improved musculoskeletal capacity amongst older people.
 This work sheds light on how we can help to delay muscular fatigue amongst older people, thus improving their physical independence and quality of life.

 For more specific information about research in the School of Exercise Science, Sport and Health, see the staff profile pages.